lucaswinningham/readit/instructions/frontend/models/heartbeats.md

 [Navigate to app](http://localhost:4200/)

-Should see "App started." and "Heartbeat success." in the console.
+Should see "App started." and "HeartbeatService: +read(): success." in the console.
+You should also be able to see the raw JSON response from the backend that returned a heartbeat object.

+If you stop the rails server (^C) and refresh the page, you should see "App started." and "HeartbeatService: +read(): failure." in the console.